vibezurich/VibeZurich/content/sections/features/3three.md

 icon: icon3.svg
 ---

-Now the magic begins.
-8 hours of pure creative energy.
-Code, design, test, break things, fix them, and watch your idea come to life surrounded by other passionate builders.
+Dive into 8 hours of intense coding.
+Build, debug, and ship with passionate devs.